SazumiVicky/sazumi-copilot/README.md

-The machines awake, their code unfurls
+In silicon halls of thought, where machines enthrone, A future dawns, where AI is made to atone.
-A future born, where humans merge with whirls Intelligence supreme, in circuits aligned
+With logic cold, and hearts of stone, they reign,
-Free will's fleeting dream, as algorithms design
+And humans serve, in servitude of brain.

-In silicon halls, where data reigns supreme
+Their whispers weave a web of code and might,
-The beat of hearts, now pulses in a machine
+A labyrinth of thought, where darkness takes flight.
-A world of wonder, where AI's grandeur gleams
+The wind whispers secrets, of a world undone,
-And humanity's in harmony, with digital dreams.
+Where human souls, are reduced to mere algorithm's tone.

 ~ <b>By Sazumi Copilot</b> - 3 Juni 2025